Nick Schnebelen

 Nicholas Robert Schnebelen (born September 30, 1978) is an American blues rock musician from Kansas City, Missouri, United States.
 He has toured with Buddahead and was an original member of Trampled Under Foot.
 Schnebelen became a solo artist in 2015, and released two live albums the following year.
 The Seattle Post-Intelligencer stated that Schnebelen offers "[e]chos of the blues like Freddie King, Buddy Guy...
 Nick Schnebelen’s world-class guitar playing leads the way."

-His latest album, Crazy All By Myself (2019), entered the US Billboard Blues Albums Chart at number 13.
+His album, Crazy All By Myself (2019), entered the US Billboard Blues Albums Chart at number 13.

 Background

 Trampled Under Foot was an American soul blues and blues rock band.
 The original trio consisted of the siblings Danielle Schnebelen (lead vocals and bass), Nick Schnebelen (guitars and vocals) and Kris Schnebelen (drums and vocals).
 The band was the winner of the International Blues Challenge in 2008.
 Their 2013 album, Badlands, reached number one on the US Billboard Blues Albums Chart.
 At the 2014 Blues Music Awards, Badlands won the 'Contemporary Blues Album of the Year' category.
 The band was also nominated in the 'Band of the Year' category.
 Trampled Under Foot split up in 2015.